• Home

 Which coach companies operate between London and Paris?

-Flixbus is the largest bus network in Europe. their buses have large comfortable seats, bathrooms, wi-fi and power outlets.
-They pride themselves on being timely and energy-efficient.
-They run about a dozen buses a day from London to Paris, at intervals, although only about half of them are direct (the rest involve a transfer in Lille).
-They also own the Eurolines buses that run this route.
-The trip usually takes 7 to 9 hours.
+Flixbus is the largest coach network in Europe.
+Their buses have comfortable reclining seats, on-board toilets, free wifi, and power outlets.
+They run around a dozen services a day from London to Paris, though only about half are direct (the rest involve a connection in Lille).
+Flixbus also owns the Eurolines brand on this route.

 Can coaches cross the Channel Tunnel?